stack-attack-competition/api-spec-and-mock/README.md

 $ npm run start:dev
 ```

+rename .env.sample to .env and you are good to go and can define your own port and other environment variables in that file

 the api swagger spec will be on the http://localhost:3000/api

 in json format the spec can be found on: http://localhost:3000/api-json